 Easy Homemade French Bread!
 This recipe gives you a perfect loaf of golden, soft, chewy french bread!
 What more could you need in life?
 (Maybe a warm bowl of soup or big ol’ dish of pasta to eat with it!)

-Fail Proof
+Fail Proof French Bread Recipe

-When I say you this bread is easy, I am not joking!
-It really is fail proof!
-Never have I had it not turn out.
-It always makes the perfect loaf of bread!
-I also love that this recipe gives you one loaf of bread- not 2, not 4, like most recipes out there.
+This recipe gives you one loaf of bread- not 2, not 4 (like most recipes out there).
 We cannot eat 2 loaves of french bread before it goes bad and I don’t like freezing it, so this recipe makes 1 loaf which is perfect for us- but you can double it if needed!

-Don’t let yeast dough intimidate you!
-I will give you some pretty good photos to track your bread making skills!
 You will be able to see what it means when people say “proof your yeast” or “activate you yeast, making sure it gets foamy and bubbly”!
 Also, you will see just how much flour you need!
 The yeast and the flour seem to be what makes or breaks yeast dough recipes!
 So follow along!

 Making bread of any sort can be intimidating, but fear no more!
 Grab your yeast, some warm water, sugar, flour and salt.
 You will need some olive oil or canola oil for rubbing on the dough after it is made, so grab that too!